DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: Experiments

 \subsection{Analysis of More Modalities}

 Considering high scores of MOTA and DetA on DanceTrack, the limited performance on DanceTrack is an exact failure of trackers instead of detectors.
-To boost performance, a straightforward strategy is to add more cues other than bounding box.
-Since DanceTrack contains bounding boxes and identities annotations, we propose to use joint-training technology with other datasets, \textit{e.g.}, COCO~\cite{COCO} and KITTI~\cite{KITTI}, to enable the model output more modalities including segmentation mask, pose and depth, All models are based on CenterNet~\cite{CenterNet}.
-If additional modal is used other than bounding box, we add a corresponding head following the backbone network.
+To boost performance, a straightforward strategy is to add more cues other than frame-wise bounding box.
+Since DanceTrack contains bounding boxes and identities annotations only, we propose to use joint-training technology with other datasets to enable the model output more modalities.

-\myparagraph{Does fine-grained representation help ?} We investigate the influence of adding the segmentation mask into the model.
-The training data is a combination of the DanceTrack training set and COCO mask~\cite{COCO}.
-If the input image is from DanceTrack, we set its mask loss as 0.
-During inference, the matching metric is the weighted sum of bounding box IoU and mask IoU.
-From the results in Table~\ref{table_mix}, we find a performance boost by using the segmentation mask.
-We believe this can be explained by two reasons.
-First, the introduction of more fine-grained annotation makes the training more robust just as what is observed in multi-task learning.
-On the other hand, for crowded and occluded situations, the segmentation mask is a more reliable information form than bounding boxes.
-From the segmentation mask, we can surely expect to extract more accurate object identification information for the association task.

-Besides the mask, another modality is human pose information.
-The training data is a combination of DanceTrack training set and COCO human pose~\cite{COCO}.
-If the input image is from DanceTrack, we set its pose loss as 0.
-During inference, the matching metric is the weighted sum of bounding box IoU and Object Keypoint Similarity(OKS)~\cite{COCO}.
-The results are shown in Table~\ref{table_mix}.
-Adding additional pose information in training better boosts the model performance on DanceTrack, and using the output pose in association further helps to achieve better tracking results.
-A potential reason is when most of the area of a human body is occluded already, segmentation model usually can not provide reliable output while the pose estimation model focusing on certain human body key-points usually shows higher robustness.
+\myparagraph{Does fine-grained representation help ?} We investigate the influence of adding segmentation mask into the model.
+From Table~\ref{table_mix}, we observe a performance boost by using the segmentation mask.
+First, the introduction of more fine-grained annotation benefits the model by multi-task learning.
+Second, for crowded and occluded situations, mask is a more reliable information than bounding box to associate objects.
+Besides mask, adding pose information in training better boosts the model performance on DanceTrack, and using the output pose in association further helps to achieve better tracking results.
+When most areas of a human body are occluded, bounding box usually can not provide reliable output while the pose estimation model focusing on certain human body key-points usually shows higher robustness.